sanjana-roy/sanjana-roy.github.io/PostGISProject/RipBuffer.md

 This was a collaborative project between [Sanjana Roy](https://sanjana-roy.github.io) and [Jackson Mumper](https://jackson-mumper.github.io).

-April 7, 2021
+Created: `April 7, 2021` Revised: `May 24, 2021`

 ## Introduction

-This lab focuses on the relationship between riparian trees and flood zones in Dar es Salaam.
-Along with the countless other benefits of urban vegetation, vegetation around river systems has been observed to significantly reduce flood levels [(Stanton, 2020)](https://krex.k-state.edu/dspace/handle/2097/40582).
-Using Dar es Salaam as a landscape, we wanted to see whether urban wards with higher densities of riparian trees also saw low incidence of flooding.
+This study focuses on the relationship between riparian trees and flood zones in Dar es Salaam.
+Along with the countless other benefits of urban vegetation, vegetation around river systems has been found to correspond with lower levels of flood risk [(Stanton, 2020)](https://krex.k-state.edu/dspace/handle/2097/40582).
+Using Dar es Salaam as a landscape, we wanted to see whether urban wards with higher densities of riparian trees also saw lower incidences of flooding, similarly observed in other areas of the world.
 If true, this would lend credence to models of urban resilience through nature-based solutions and provide useful information for planners and developers in the region.

 ## Data Sources